dsebastien/json-files-merge-loader/README.md

 # json-merge loader for webpack

 ## About
 This plugin provides a way to merge multiple configuration files and retrieve the result as a JSON object.
+The JSON files are merged using https://www.npmjs.com/package/merge

 This loader expects to receive a configuration JSON object with the following format:

 ```